layilin/SP23-33852/_texts/full-text.md

 - Thrice wholesome fruit in this relaxing clime!
 - Safely thou may'st their appetite indulge.
 - Their arid skins will plump, their features shine: [140]
-- No rheums, no dysenteric ails torment:
+- No rheums,[^f132n1] no dysenteric ails torment:
-- The thirsty hydrops flies.[^f132n1]—'Tis even averr'd,
+- The thirsty hydrops[^f132n2] flies.—'Tis even averr'd,
 - (Ah, did experience sanctify the fact;
 - How many Lybians now would dig the soil,
 - Who pine in hourly agonies away!)
 [145]
-- This pleasing fruit, if turtle[^f132n2] join its aid,
+- This pleasing fruit, if turtle[^f132n3] join its aid,
 - Removes that worst of ails, disgrace of art,
-- The loathsome leprosy's[^f132n3] infectious bane.
+- The loathsome leprosy's[^f132n4] infectious bane.

 - THERE are, the muse hath oft abhorrent seen,
-- Who swallow dirt;[^f132n4] (so the chlorotic fair[^f132n5] [150]
+- Who swallow dirt;[^f132n5] (so the chlorotic fair[^f132n6] [150]

 > the English.
 The fruit has no resemblance to a cherry, either in shape or size; and bears, at its lower extremity, a nut (which the Spaniards name *Anacardo*, and physicians *Anacardium*) that resembles a large kidney-bean.
-Its kernel is as grateful as an almond,[^f132n6] and more easy of digestion.
+Its kernel is as grateful as an almond, and more easy of digestion.
 Between its rhinds[^f132n7] is contained a highly caustic oil; which, being held to a candle, emits bright salient sparkles, in which the American fortune-tellers pretended they saw spirits who gave answers to whatever questions were put to them by their ignorant followers.
 This oil is used as a cosmetic by the ladies, to remove freckles and sun-burning; but the pain they necessarily suffer makes its use not very frequent.
 This tree also produces a gum not inferior to Gum-Arabic;[^f132n8] and its bark is an approved astringent.
 The juice of the cherry stains exceedingly.
 The long citron, or amber-coloured, is the best.
 The cashew-nuts, when unripe, are of a green colour; but, ripe, they assume that of a pale olive.
 This tree bears fruit but once a year.

-[^f132n1]: The rheums refers to mucous secretions from the eyes, nose, and mouth.
+[^f132n1]: Mucous secretions from the eyes, nose, and mouth.
 Comparable perhaps to a head cold but often thought by eighteenth-century physicians to lead to further (and more serious) illnesses.

-Dysentery is a gastrointestinal disorder that remained a major public health concern throughout the eighteenth and nineteenth centuries.
-Hydrops refers to an accumulation of fluid in the soft tissue of the body, more commonly known as dropsy.
+[^f132n2]: An accumulation of fluid in the soft tissue of the body, more commonly known as dropsy.
 The modern term is edema (or oedema).

-[^f132n2]: Probably refers to the green turtle (*Chelonia mydas*), the only species of turtle indigenous to the Caribbean that has served as a significant food source for human beings.
+[^f132n3]: Probably refers to the green turtle (*Chelonia mydas*), the only species of turtle indigenous to the Caribbean that has served as a significant food source for human beings.

-[^f132n3]: A chronic condition affecting the skin and nerves, caused by the microorganism *Mycobacterium leprae*.
+[^f132n4]: A chronic condition affecting the skin and nerves, caused by the microorganism *Mycobacterium leprae*.

-[^f132n4]: Geophagy or pica are the medical terms used for the practice of eating dirt.
+[^f132n5]: Geophagy or pica are the medical terms used for the practice of eating dirt.
 Eighteenth-century physicians and planters were fascinated with geophagy, which they believed to be a disorder that led to death.
 In certain instances, they posited that eating dirt was a means of committing suicide and thus a form of enslaved resistance.

-[^f132n5]: Chlorosis \(also called green sickness\) was thought to be an illness that afflicted young women.
+[^f132n6]: Chlorosis \(also called green sickness\) was thought to be an illness that afflicted young women.
 It could be accompanied by a greenish hue and produce a desire to eat dirt.

-[^f132n6]: *Prunus dulcis*, primarily native to western Asia.

 [^f132n7]: The \"Errata\" list at the end of *The Sugar-Cane* indicates that "rhinds" should read "rinds."